JonathanBowker/AI-model-cards-template/README.md

 There are cases where some of this information may be sensitive.
 This section should not be seen as a requirement to compromise private information or reveal proprietary training techniques; rather, a place to disclose basic decisions and facts about the model that the organisation can share with the broader community in order to better inform on what the model represents.

-# Intended Use
+# 2. Intended Use

-The model should and should not be used for, and why it was created.
+This section of the model card should answer what the model should and should not be used for, and why it was created.
 It can also help frame the statistical analysis presented in the rest of the card, including a short description of the user(s), use-case(s), and context(s) for which the model was originally developed.
-Possible information includes:
+This information includes but is not limited to:

 ### Primary intended uses
 This section details whether the model was developed with general or specific tasks in mind (e.g., plant recognition worldwide or in the Pacific Northwest).
 The use cases may be as broadly or narrowly defined as the developers intend.
 For example, if the model was built simply to label images, then this task should be indicated as the primary intended use case.